vanhasseltlab/pmxcopula/README.md

 <!-- badges: end -->

 Virtual population is an important element in pharmacometric (PMX) analysis.
-The goal of pmxcopula is to calculate the overlap percentage and plot the VPC donut to evaluate the capture of the dependency structure between covariates in virtual population.
+The goal of *pmxcopula* is to facilitate the evaluation of copulas and realistic populations by providing functionality for calculating the marginal metrics (mean, standard deviation and percentiles) and dependency metrics (correlation and overlap percentage) of the observed and simulated populations, generating qqplots and donut visual predictive check plots (donutVPCs), applying subset simulation for specific group of individuals, and more.

 ## Installation